modmore/docs/en/04_Redactor/02_v3.x/03_Usage/Fred.md

 If you now visit a Fred-enabled page and add your rich text element to it, you should see Redactor is initialised.

-### Customising Redactor
+## Customising Redactor

-Redactor uses [Configuration Sets](../Configuration_sets) to manage its different configuration.
+Redactor uses [Configuration Sets](../Configuration_Sets) to manage its different configuration.
 We recommend creating a unique set for Fred as you'll likely want slightly different configuration for Fred then you would for other things in the manager.

+### Create a configuration set

 Start by creating a new configuration set (or duplicating one you like) and opening it to change its settings.